How to Set Up a Business in Uruguay in 6 Steps

 The incorporation process usually takes around one to two weeks, depending on various factors such as the complexity of the company structure and the efficiency of the registration authorities.

-What are the tax obligations for companies in Uruguay?
+What are the tax obligations for companies registered in Uruguay?

 Companies in Uruguay are subject to corporate income tax, value-added tax (VAT), and social security contributions, among other taxes.
 The tax rates and obligations may vary based on the type of company and its activities.

-Do I need a local legal representative to form a company in Uruguay?
+Do I need a local legal representative to set up a company in Uruguay?

 Yes, it is typically required to have a local legal representative who can act on behalf of the company and assist with the incorporation process.